junwatu/blogel/README.md

 Pagedek
 =======

-Another static page generator but simpler.
-I built it for fun and spesific to generate my static blog pages :smile:
+Another static page generator but simpler and spesific.
+I built it for fun and to generate my static blog pages :smile:.

+The workflow is simple just like when you are blogging, writing page via web editor and then save it as draft or just publish it on cloud or github.
+When you publishing page Pagedek will generate it as static page and then upload it on cloud or github.

 >  NOTE: Under development

 ###Features

 - Web editor.
-- Upload static page to Github.
+- Upload static page on cloud or Github.
 - Offline backup.
 - ...